Mahomes leads Chiefs to 42-21 wild-card romp over Steelers

 Not much of a retirement party if Roethlisberger indeed calls it quits.

+“I don’t think any of us played well,” he said.
+“We didn’t make the plays we had to early to give ourselves a chance, and doing that, we didn’t keep our defense off the field.
+Those are tough situations to go against such a high-powered offense.”

-As for the Chiefs, their celebration started in earnest after Mahomes led them on a fourth straight TD drive to start the second half.
-The game was such a laugher by that point that when Tyreek Hill was ruled down just shy of the goal line, Mahomes simply threw his next pass on third-and-goal to offensive tackle Nick Allegretti for the score.
+As for the Chiefs, their celebration started in earnest after Mahomes led them on another TD drive to start the second half.
+The game was such a laugher by that point that when Hill was ruled down just shy of the goal line, Mahomes simply threw his next pass on third-and-goal to offensive tackle Nick Allegretti for the score.

 Hill got his TD catch eventually; it came after Steelers rookie Najee Harris lost a fumble for the first time all season.

-The Chiefs kept scoring, too — Kelce’s mom, who began the day watching her other son, center Jason, and his Eagles lose in Tampa Bay — got to see the younger son throw a touchdown pass in the fourth quarter.
-By that point, the Chiefs had scored so often they had to post a message on the Arrowhead Stadium video boards that they had run out of fireworks.
+The Chiefs kept scoring, too — Kelce’s mom, who began the day watching her other son, Jason, and his Eagles lose in Tampa Bay, got to see her younger son throw a TD pass in the fourth quarter.
+By that point, the Chiefs had scored so often, they had to post a message on the Arrowhead Stadium video boards that they had run out of fireworks.

 Mahomes and the rest of the Chiefs had provided enough of their own.